 Give your child a great start to a Sensational Smile.

-Have you been looking for a pediatric dentist that can care for your child from toddlerhood to adulthood?
+Have you been looking for a dentist that can care for your child from toddlerhood to adulthood?
 We can teach you how to take care of your baby’s teeth and gums before teething even begins.
 We recommend bringing your child to his or her first dental visit between the ages of 1-3 years old.

 The first visit helps to get younger patients familiar with the dental office, tools and builds a healthy relationship with the dentist.
 By working together with you, we can ensure that your child associates going to the dentist with something positive.
 We work to make sure your child has the best possible experience at Sensational Smiles family dentistry.